FRIDAY, 1 JANUARY 1943

 SOUTH PACIFIC (Thirteenth Air Force) In the Solomons,

-B-26s from Espiritu Santo, New Hebrides join P-38s and P-39s in the Guadalcanal
+B-26s from Espiritu Santo join P-38s and P-39s in the Guadalcanal

 campaign, pounding the Japanese at Tassafaronga.
 Munda is also bombed.
 B-17s bomb the Buin-Faisi area, concentrating